Special thanks to

 Like said before, users should be involved in the creation process.
 Therefore usability tests are very important in creating a qualitative digital product.

 You can do qualitative and quantitive tests.
-An example of quantitative test is if you analyse Google Analytics statistics or Hotjar heat- and click maps.
+An example of quantitative test is if you analyse Google Analytics statistics or Hotjar heat- and click maps (or even analyse brain waves).
 You will see how a big number of users is interacting with your product.
 Very useful and highly recommendable.

 But you can also do qualitative tests by testing with 8 to 10 'real' people, who are part of your target audience.
 There are several tools with which you can record these sessions.
 With these sessions you can discover improvements which you can apply to your product.